digitalwave/msc_pyparser/README.md

 ./crs_read.py /path/to/owasp-modsecurity-crs/rules export
 ```

-This will read your rulesets, and converts all of them to the directory `export`, with same name as original, but the extension will `.yaml`.
-To change the `yaml` to `json`, see the source.
+This command will read your rulesets and convert all of them to the directory `export`.
+Note that the ruleset names are the same as the original and now the extension is `.yaml`.
+To change the extension from `yaml` to `json`, see the source.

-Then you can write back the parsed rules from `yaml` (or `json`) to back:
+Now you can write the parsed rules from `yaml` (or `json`) to ModSecurity:

 ```
 mkdir import
 ./crs_write.py export import
 ```

-Now check the differences between the original and converted versions:
+Now look at the differences between the original and converted versions:
 ```
 for f in `ls -1 import/*.conf`; do f=`basename ${f}`; diff import/${f} ~/src/owasp-modsecurity-crs/rules/${f}; done
 ```

-If you get back the prompt without any diffed lines, then the rulesets are same.
+If there are no differences, then the rulesets are the same.

-Also you can check how the module works with `test_lexer.py` and `test_parser.py`:
+### Module Tests

+The test files also show how this module works, and are a helpful reference if you wish to extend this module.

+Looking at `examples/test_lexer.py`, the following command will show you how and what tokens are found in your config:

 ```
-./test_lexer.py /path/to/owasp-modsecurity-crs/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf debug
+./examples/test_lexer.py /path/to/owasp-modsecurity-crs/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf debug
 ```

-This will show you how and what tokens found in your config.
-If you wants to extend the module, this will be very helpfull.
+Run the following command to see how the parser applies language rules to the tokens:

 ```
-./test_parser.py /path/to/owasp-modsecurity-crs/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf debug
+./examples/test_parser.py /path/to/owasp-modsecurity-crs/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf debug
 ```
-This will show you how parser applies the language rules to the tokens.
-Also can be very helpfully when you extend the code.

-Now go into the `examples/` directory, and see the text files.
+The output from the above commands will be in the `examples/` directory.

 Reporting issues
 ================

-If you ran an unexpected behavior, found a bug, or have a feature request, just open an issue here, or drop an e-mail to us: modsecurity at digitalwave dot hu.
+If you run into unexpected behavior, found a bug, or have a feature request, just open an issue here, or drop an e-mail to us: modsecurity at digitalwave dot hu.

 Todo
 ====